smaurice101/maadsbml/docs/source/finddist.rst

     filename="weight_height.csv"
     # The variable for distributional analysis in weight_height.csv
     varname="Height"
-    # Folder path to save output
+    # Folder path to save output.
+Enter valid path, or it will be saved in current directory.
-    folderpath='<specify path to local folder folder>'
+    folderpath='.'
     # name of file
     imgname="bml"

     # We will generate a random array for distributional analysis but we could comment this out and use the above files or any other data
     dataarr = genarray()
     varname="Sample Data"
     # here we are using 1 for FAST distribution analysis using the most common distributions
     # 7 to print the TOP 7 distributions in the image and JSON
     # Use either filename or dataarr NOT both
     filename=""
+    try:
      finddist(filename,varname,dataarr,folderpath,imgname,1,7)
+    except Exception as e:
+      print(e)

 Outputs From finddistribution
 ----------------------------